 Procurement Management - 15 credits

-Introduction to procurement management, alternative procurement strategies, partnering, client supply chain management and procurement, contracting strategies, procuring multi-projects and a programme of projects.
+Introduction to procurement management, alternative procurement strategies, partnering, client supply chain management and procurement, procuring multi-projects and a programme of projects.

 Whole-life Asset Management - 15 credits